-NOTE 10.
+NOTE 9.
 WARRANTS

-As of September 30, 2021, there are 17,250,000 Public Warrants outstanding and 9,400,000 Private Placement Warrants outstanding.
-There were no warrants outstanding as of December 31, 2020.
+As of March 31, 2022 and December 31, 2021, there are 17,250,000 Public Warrants outstanding and 9,400,000 Private Placement Warrants outstanding.
 Public Warrants may only be exercised for a whole number of shares.
 No fractional shares will be issued upon exercise of the Public Warrants.
 The Public Warrants will become exercisable on the later of (a) 30 days after the completion of a Business Combination and (b) one year from the closing of the Initial Public Offering.
 The Public Warrants will expire five years from the completion of a Business Combination or earlier upon redemption or liquidation.